chrisxxmas/MYCOOP64/CONTRIBUTING.md

 # Contributing to YamlDotNet

 **Welcome!**
-Thanks for your interest in contribu
+Thanks for your interest in contributing to this pro